-EDI technology allows all of the partners involved in electronics manufacturing — from the designer to the camera lens manufacturer, to the phone assembler, to the distributor — to share documents in a common, universal format.
+EDI technology allows all of the partners involved in electronics manufacturing — from the designer to the camera lens manufacturer, to the phone assembler, to the distributor — to share documents in a standard, universal format.
 (To learn more about how EDI works, click here.)

 For example, Apple has used glass screens from Corning, headquartered in the United States, in every generation of the iPhone.
-Other parts come from manufacturers headquartered in Japan, China, Taiwan, South Korea, and more, but all of these companies have multiple locations all over the world.
-(To break it down even further, components are created from rare minerals mined all over the planet; the details are beyond the scope of this article, but to learn more watch CNBC’s Inside an Apple iPhone.)
+Other parts come from manufacturers headquartered in Japan, China, Taiwan, South Korea, and more, but these companies have multiple locations worldwide.
+(To break it down even further, components are created from rare minerals mined all over the planet; the details are beyond the scope of this article, but to learn more, watch CNBC’s Inside an Apple iPhone.)

 “Foxconn is Apple’s longest-running partner in building these devices,” Sam Costello writes.
 “It currently assembles the majority of Apple’s iPhones in its Shenzen, China, location, although Foxconn maintains factories in countries across the world, including Thailand, Malaysia, the Czech Republic, South Korea, Singapore, and the Philippines.
 Pegatron is a relatively recent addition to the iPhone assembly process.
 It is estimated that it built about 30 percent of the iPhone 6 orders in its Chinese plants.”

-Breaking the Language Barrier
+Electronic Data Interchange Breaks the Language Barrier

-Perfect timing is needed with all of the parts coming together to make a laptop, mobile phone, tablet, camera, and more.
+Perfect timing is needed with all the parts coming together to make a laptop, mobile phone, tablet, camera, and more.

 This synchronization is achieved by an EDI system integrated into the suppliers’ and manufacturers’ internal management systems.
 The data is translated into the language required by a company’s software program; automatic messages are created, sent, recorded, and stored without human involvement.
 Assembly doesn’t slow down because advanced ship notice (ASN) messages are constantly exchanged between partners; when discrepancies occur, they are flagged and fixed immediately.

-Thus, the components that make up a tablet arrive at the assembly team when needed and delays are eliminated.
+Thus, the components that make up a tablet arrive at the assembly team when needed, and delays are eliminated.

-Contact BOLD VAN
+CONTACT BOLD VAN